TrangTheDev/flightFinder/README.md

 **URL:** https://docs.google.com/presentation/d/1NZ2yRj-iDHwmwE-f3eKFsq03-Q-l-IuRCK6_0a_k6hw/edit#slide=id.p

-*Note*: for presentation we will use any from destination to Sydney to show places of interest and available flights.
+*Note*: for presentation we will use Sydney as a placeholder for places of interest when nothing else has loaded.